Dream Rockwell

-Dream Rockwell is a Canadian born public speaker, stage director, and event producer.
-She has worked in cirque, rock music, EDM shows, and concert tours.
-She specializes in interactive theatre as well as immersive events and festival production.
+Dream Rockwell artist, director, keynote speaker, and multidisciplinary event creator with a focus on healing and biohacking.
+She has worked in festivals, cirque, rock music, electronic dance music shows, retreats and concert tours.
+She specializes in human transformation through the sharing of information, interactive theatre as well as immersive events and festival creation.

-Rockwell is a female public speaker speaking on creating a new, more holistic reality.
-Past talks include TEDx Talks Vail, Leaders Causing Leaders, XLIVE, Burning Man, PPTOW, WORLDZ, Temple of Consciousness, One Love and many other conferences and festivals worldwide.
+Past talks include TEDx Talks Vail, Leaders Causing Leaders, XLive, Burning Man, PPTOW, Worldz, Temple of Consciousness, One Love and many other conferences and festivals worldwide.
 Her subjects have included: Unleash Your Legend, YES AND...!, The Human Uplevel, Rise of the Feminine, Grace of Venus (her forthcoming book for young women) and Unraveling the Universe ~ Keys and Codes to the Matrix.